On the 20th

 I drove to Zaria and mentioned this thing to the Emir of Zazzau.
 I called the Etsu Nupe, late Etsu Nupe.
 I told him about this too and told him that Sultan Dasuki was going to be removed.
 I told the Emir of Zazzau too that the Sultan of Sokoto was going to be removed.
 The Emir of Zazzau told me he would consult with the Emir Kano on this issue.
 I did not hear anything from them again.
 The Etsu Nupe drove to Sokoto to discuss this with Sultan.
 He mentioned this to him.
 The next thing I knew was that Sultan Dasuki sent my auntie that he married to my house that this was what they were told.
 I said ‘I don’t know anything about it because I can’t discuss this with her’.
 I don’t discuss official matters with women.
 Maybe my mistake was that I didn’t go to him to talk to him.
 But I had no business talking to him.

-Aged 92, the deposed sultan lived at his Miyetti Allah residence on Kabir Road, Unguwan Rimi GRA in Kaduna State until his death on the 14th of November, 2016.
-He survived Abacha’s gulag but his troubles were far from over.
+The deposed sultan later lived at his Miyetti Allah residence on Kabir Road, Unguwan Rimi GRA in Kaduna State.
+He survived Abacha’s gulag but his troubles are far from over.
 His son, Sambo, is in a similar confinement under the Buhari administration.
-He begged for leniency for his son but it does not seem he will have any luck with that.
+He has begged for leniency for his son but it does not seem he will have any luck with that.
 In July 2015, his Sokoto residence was invaded by agents of the State Security Service (SSS) and he cried out calling the raid an illegal and unlawful operation.
 Only time can tell when the clashes of the Dasukis and successive governments will end.
+On the 14th of November, 2016, he died at the age of 92.

 THANKS FOR YOUR TIME.